Prep for success: steps to the perfect paint finish

 Sand again and wash down with Selleys Sugar Soap to clean the surface and remove any grease, dirt and grime.

-If plastering is required to hide imperfections, after plastering, walls will need to be sanded, dusted, then painted with an oil-based pigmented sealer such as Colourplus Pigmented Sealer, designed for application to all porous and loosely bound surfaces.
+If plastering is required to hide imperfections, after plastering, walls will need to be sanded, dusted, then painted with an oil-based pigmented sealer, designed for application to all porous and loosely bound surfaces.

 Apply undercoat, once dry, it is time to apply your chosen colour.